jorgebucaran/hyperapp/README.md

 * `/:key` matches a route using the regular expression `[A-Za-z0-9]+`.
 The matched key is passed to the route's view function via [`params`](#params).

-> The router path syntax is loosely based in the same syntax used in [Express](https://expressjs.com/en/guide/routing.html).

 ### actions.setLocation
 A special action available when using the [Router](#router).
-Use `setLocation(path)` to update the [location.pathname](https://developer.mozilla.org/en-US/docs/Web/API/Location).
+Use `actions.setLocation(path)` to update the [location.pathname](https://developer.mozilla.org/en-US/docs/Web/API/Location).
 If the path matches an existing route, the corresponding view will be rendered.

 <details>
 <summary><i>Example</i></summary>